CharleneMcKeown/GitHubWorkshop/docs/labs/lab.2/lab.2.md

   <img src="imgs/repo.PNG">

-In the next lab, we will deploy a Web App for Containers and set it up so that it always has the latest image from the container registry.
+In the next lab, we will deploy a Web App for Containers and get it to do an initial pull from the container registry.

 [Onward to Lab 3!](../lab.3/lab.3.md)